grishavanika/async_api_styles/async_api_styles.md

 So `co_await` requires "awaiter" to have those 3 functions.
 We can think about awaiter as something that:

- 1. knows if some operation is ready
+ 1. knows if some operation is ready or not
- 2. knows how to suspend **and** (optionally) resume coroutine later
+ 2. knows how to resume coroutine later
  3. knows how to get the result of awaited operation

 The compiler asks awaiter, specifically, `Co_CurlAsync` with